DIRECTLab/SBMPO/README.md

 * *Start* - Define the start state of the system
 * *Goal* - Define the goal state of the system
-* *Max Iteration* - Allowed limits to how long the software is allowed to expand and explore the search space
+* *Max Iteration* - Allowed limits to how long the software is allowed to iterate and explore the search space
-* *Samples* - The type and size of sampling used, generally defined by the number of samples per expansion and if there are set samples or randomly drawn samples
+* *Samples* - The type and size of sampling used, generally defined by the number of samples per expansion and if there are preset samples or randomly drawn samples
 * *Goal Threshold* - How close the end result and goal needs to be in order to constitute a successful completion
 * *Sampling Time* - Integration time or time between samples
-* *Grid Active* - Designates which (if any) of the state features should be gridded.
+* *Grid Active* - Designates which (if any) of the state features should be gridded when checking for uniqueness in nodes.
 This refers to the "implicit" grid that is part of the SBMPO framework.
 The implicit grid finds and prunes nodes that have higher costs within the same grid cell.
-Example: two nodes occupy the same grid cell defined in this parameter by (x_position, y_position, heading_angle), prune the node that had a higher cost to get to this same cell.
-If heading angle was not a concern, this example would only choose to grid two parameters (x_position, y_position)
+Example: two nodes occupy the same grid cell defined by (x_position, y_position, heading_angle), the node with higher cost amongst these two similar nodes will be pruned.
+If heading angle was not a concern, this example would only choose to grid two parameters (x_position, y_position) resulting in more pruning
-* *Grid Resolution* - The resolution that the implicit grid (above) is set to
+* *Grid Resolution* - The resolution that the implicit grid (above) is set to, larger grid means more pruning
 * *Model* - used to define any model-specific components.
 This can include things such as vehicle geometry, obstacle locations, sensor data for the kinematic example
-* *Other Config Params* - are defined per situation but are unneccessary
+* *Other Config Params* - can be defined per specific model but are not required

 ### Configuration Example: Kinematic